 Will I have to stay overnight in hospital?Breast reduction with liposuction is performed as a day case.
 This means you will be able to return home on the same day as your procedure and recover in the comfort of your own home.

-What type of anaesthetic is used?This procedure will be performed under a general anaesthetic used exclusively at Centre for Surgery known as ClearSleep™.
+What type of anaesthetic is used?This procedure will be performed under a TIVA general anaesthetic for optimum safety and comfort.